 Continuing with our previous example, let’s look at some content that might be suitable for each of our attributes in each phase.
 In Considering, we will create a checklist called “5 Essential Traits to Look for in a Financial Planner” to establish our organization as a thought leader in the industry, thereby creating credibility in our stability and longevity.
 To address the attribute in Evaluating, we will send an eBook where we take a complex subject and make it easy to understand.
 Because trust in our representative is important in Selecting, we are going to send an email to set up a personal conversation with the prospect.
 If we have reached the Celebrating phase, we have closed the deal, and we want to make sure our new customer is getting value.
 We may send an email survey or make a phone call, and if all is well, we’ll ask them to provide a review or recommendation.

-STEP THREE: CREATE A PLANOnce you have identified what to say to who in each phase, you will want to plan it out and automate a cadence with specific touchpoint activities.
+Once you have identified what to say to who in each phase, you will want to plan it out and automate a cadence with specific touchpoint activities.
 The number of activities isn’t always going to be the same for everyone.
 For instance, a departmental solution calling into one functional area might take an average of four attempts, while an enterprise solution selling into a different functional area might take 12.
 Salesvue’s experience is that calls 9 through 15 convert at a rate that’s twice as high as calls one through eight.

 Subscribe to Funnel Vision